Open-Rights-Exchange/crypto-service/README.md

 ### `npm run dev`

-Runs the app in the development mode - served by NextJS dev server.<br>
+Runs the app in the development mode<br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `npm run build`

-Builds the app for production into the `.next` folder.<br>
+Builds the app for production into the `dist folder.<br>
-The NextJS build engine uses the webpack config in the next.config.js file and precompiles pages where it can - we disable static precompilation for most pages (by adding a getInitialProps() function in those pages

 ### `npm run start`